-The goal of Equip Hour, our adult education hour, is to train our members to grow in the knowledge and wisdom of Christ and to in turn train others.
+The goal of Equip Hour is to train our members to grow in the knowledge and wisdom of Christ and to in turn train others.

 We offer a total of 6 tracks over 2 years.
 Classes are generally 12 weeks long with some breaks in between.

 Meeting every Sunday morning at 11:15am, Equip hour classes topically range from Theology, to Bible Survey, to Christian Essentials to Biblical Counseling.
 Classes are open to all.
 Unfortunately no childcare during this time.

 Theology & History (TH) Track:

 This class is meant to introduce the discipline of Systematic Theology and it’s importance in aiding the growth and maturity of the believer.
 During the 13-week course, we will survey major theological categories such as the Doctrine of Scripture, the Trinity, Christology, Eschatology, and others.
 So, whether you’re new to the topic or looking to refresh yourself in it, feel free to join us.

 This is a companion course to Systematic Theology.
 In this class, we will be surveying the development of doctrine throughout Church History. learning about key theologians and their contributions along the way.
 What did the early church believe about Scripture, eschatology, the Trinity, and the atonement?
 We will see how the Church throughout the centuries have contributed to our understanding of these and many other doctrines.
 We will also see how God has sovereignly preserved the truth of the gospel all throughout these years.

 We will be exploring issues that deal directly with the local church.
 We will be discussing things such as membership, unity in the body of Christ, fellowship, Church governance/leadership, discipline, and discontentment.
 Our goal is that your love, appreciation and passion for the local church will grow through this short study.